pieteradejong/config/README.md

 # Clone the repository
 git clone https://github.com/pieteradejong/config.git ~/config

-# Navigate to shell configuration
-cd ~/config/shell

-# Run the installation script
+# Run the installation script from the config root
+cd ~/config
-chmod +x install.sh
+chmod +x shell/install.sh
-./install.sh

-# Create your private configuration
-cp zshrc.secret.template ~/.zshrc.secret
+./shell/install.sh

+# The script will create ~/.zshrc.secret from the template
 # Edit ~/.zshrc.secret with your personal settings

 # Reload your shell